-- Once the approval is received from the originating office, the Chief of ARMS will give final authorization for the destruction.
+- Once the approval is received from the originating office, the USG of the Department of Operational Support or his/her delegated authority will give final authorization for the destruction.
 ARMS does not dispose of records without the consent of the relevant office.

 Disposal of electronic records

-- In record-keeping systems such as Unitedocs, all records are assigned to retention schedules at the point of creation.
+- In content management system such as SharePoint, all records are assigned to retention schedules at the point of creation.
 When the records are eligible for destruction, system administrators effect the destruction of the records; this task is not performed by individual users.

 - To permanently delete electronic records stored on external media such as key drives or external hard drives, etc. it is not sufficient to delete the records because data can easily be recovered.
 It is particularly important to use the appropriate sanitization techniques to ensure that sensitive content is appropriately removed from the device.
-Please refer to OICT media sanitization guideline.
+Please refer to OICT equipment disposal guide.